rkb81/Hurricane-Dashboard-Project/README.md

 Leif - Digital Hurricane Catalogue
-Created a dashboard where the user selects a hurricane where the hurricane path points, wind dpeed, air pressure and storm category is shown on a panel with a line graph that displays the datetime and windspeed for all the data points.
+Created a dashboard where the user selects a hurricane and hurricane path points, wind dpeed, air pressure and storm category is shown on a panel with a line graph that displays the datetime and windspeed for all the data points.

-Interactive dropdown with hurricane id's updating:
+There is an interactive dropdown with hurricane id's updating:
 - Panel Information
 - Line Graph: Wind Speed vs. Datetime